hjanime/SPADEVizR/README.md

 ## <a name="abundant_clusters_viewer_function"/> XX Abundant Clusters Viewer

-The `abundantClustersViewer` function is used to visualize identified abundant clusters, that is to say results contained in an [AC objet](#object_structure_AC).
+The `abundantClustersViewer()` function is used to visualize identified abundant clusters, that is to say results contained in an [AC objet](#object_structure_AC).
 This representation displays the p-value (shown as -log10(p-value) in X-axis) and the mean (Y-axis) of cells abundance in a two dimensional visualization.
 Each dot represents a cluster and abundant clusters are shown in red.
-The size of dots is proportional to the number of associated cells (--all samples are considered--).
+The size of dots is proportional to the number of associated cells in the condition considered.

 For instance, results contained in an `AC` object can be shown using the following command: